Global options

 --print | Print the SSH command instead of connecting |

-fabro preview
+fabro sandbox preview

 Generate a preview URL for a port exposed by a Daytona sandbox.
 Useful for accessing web servers, dev tools, or APIs running inside the sandbox.